 We seem to be living in a Golden Age of comic book documentaries.
-The ball got rolling with 2003's The Mindscape of Alan Moore by DeZ Vylenz and in the years hence we've seen In Search of Steve Ditko by Jonathan Ross, The Cartoonist: Jeff Smith, Bone and the Changing Face of Comics by Ken Mills, Grant Morrison: Talking With Gods by Patrick Meaney, Adventures Into Digital Comics by Sébastien Dumesnil, Stripped: The Comics Documentary by Fred Schroeder and Meany's in-prog
+The ball got rolling with 2003's The Mindscape of Alan Moore by DeZ Vylenz and in the years hence we've seen In Search of Steve Ditko by Jonathan Ross, The Cartoonist: Jeff Smith, Bone and the Changing Face of Comics by Ken Mills, Grant Morrison: Talking With Gods by Patrick Meaney, Adventures Into Digital Comics by Sébastien Dumesnil, Stripped: The Comics Documentary by Fred Schroeder and Meany's in-progress Warren Ellis: Captured Ghosts.

 A upcoming biopic on comics writer Grant Morrison ("The Invisibles," "Final Crisis") has released a trailer, and is now scheduled to debut at San Diego Comic-Con 2010.
 The documentary-style feature, which was created in collaboration with Morrison himself, sounds like it will be pretty thorough, and not shy about exploring some of the more eccentric aspects of Morrison's personal life, including his experiments with magic and sexuality:

 "He was game for doing pretty much whatever we had in mind," Meaney said of the initial shooting

 It appears that you already have an account created within our VIP network of sites on .

 To keep your personal information safe, we need to verify that it's really you.